 To obtain an A Level Double Award, candidates do not need to have been entered for the AS Level Double Award first.

-A ‘carry forward’ option exists for GCE MEI Mathematics Units 4753, 4758 and 4776 which allows candidates to carry forward a coursework mark from a previous series, whilst resitting the examined component.
+A ‘carry forward’ option exists for AS or A Level Mathematics, Units 4753, 4758 and 4776, which allows candidates to carry forward a coursework mark from a previous series, whilst resitting the examined component.

 Once certification has been achieved and a unit has been used towards a qualification, it will become ‘locked’ to that qualification’s group.
 This means this unit can only subsequently be used towards qualifications in the same ‘qualification group’; the unit cannot be used towards a qualification in a different group.
 The qualification groups are defined as follows:

-When a candidate certificates for a GCE qualification in Mathematics, we strongly advise centres to make a new certification entry for any GCE Mathematics qualification for which they have previously certificated.
+When a candidate certificates for AS or A Level in Mathematics, we strongly advise centres to make a new certification entry for any AS or A Level Mathematics qualification for which they have previously certificated.
 This will ensure all units become unlocked and the best set of grades can be awarded.
 For more information, see the JCQ GCE Mathematics Aggregation Rules – Guidance for Centres available on the JCQ website.

 Once a unit has been used towards a qualification at either AS Level or A Level, it becomes ‘locked’ to that certification title at that level.
 No results for that unit can be used towards another certification title at that level, unless it becomes ‘unlocked’ (see below).
 However, results from that unit can be used in a re-certification of the original qualification, or used towards any certification at the other level.